When depositing into our savings account, your money is secured.

 - Our Forced Liquidation Threshold is when the LTV reaches 85%.
 This means if the value of ETH (being used as collateral) drops and the loan amount now reaches 85% of the value of the collateral, a forced sell will occur (at a 5% price discount) to repay part of the loan sufficient to decrease the LTV to Max Initial LTV level.

 In a case where collateral value is dropping but hasn't yet reached the point of forced liquidation, the borrower can call a self-liquidation.
 In doing so, a portion of their collateral will be auctioned at a 2% market price discount to repay the loan.
 This option allows the borrower to repay the loan without securing extra cash and avoiding forced liquidation.

 In a liquidation event, a 3rd party liquidator provides liquidity to payback the loan.
 In return, they receive the underlying collateral at a discounted price.
 This is a 5% Forced-Liquidation Collateral Discount to attract liquidators to participate in the collateral auction of forced liquidations.
 Similarly, this process allows a 2% Self-Liquidation Collateral Discount to attract liquidators to participate in the collateral auction of self-liquidations.

-The Max Initial LTV (60%) and Forced Liquidation LTV (85%) are assessed based on a digital asset's liquidity and market capitalization.
+The Collateral Factor and Forced Liquidation LTV (85%) are assessed based on a digital asset's liquidity and market capitalization.
 The liquidity is based on the volume of the markets, which is key for the liquidation process.
 This is mitigated by the parameters: the lower the liquidity, the higher the incentives.
 Market capitalization represents the size of the market, which is also important when it comes to liquidating collateral.
 This is mitigated by these parameters: the smaller the market cap, the higher the incentives.